 Internal decorations Visually inspected.
 Internal walls and ceilings are painted and/or papered.
-Joinery timbers are stained/varnished.
+Joinery timbers are stained/varnished and painted.

 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 A mains supply of electricity is laid on to the property.
-The electric meter and fusebox, incorporating residual circuit breakers, are located within a small cupboard in the vestibule.
+The electric meter and old style fusebox are located within a small cupboard in the hallway.
 There is a distribution of 13 amp socket outlets throughout the main accommodation.

-Gas There is no gas supply to the property.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+A mains supply of gas is laid on to the property.
+The gas meter is contained within an external box attached to the front wall of the house.
+Gas appliances within the property comprise the cooker hob in the kitchen and the central heating boiler.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 A mains supply of water is laid on to the property.
-The main stop-cock is located within a hall cupboard, where a pvc rising main is evident.
-The plumbing system comprises copper supply pipes and pvc wastepipes.
-There is a plastic cold water tank and small feeder tank located within a cupboard off one of the upper floor bedrooms.
-The bathroom, re-fitted around 2015, is equipped with white three piece sanitary fittings.
-The shower room is equipped with white three piece sanitary fittings, and an electric instantaneous shower unit.
-Areas below the bath and shower cubicle were unseen.
+The main stop-cock is located below the kitchen sink.
+The rising main was unseen.
+The plumbing system, where seen, comprises copper supply pipes and pvc wastepipes.
+There is no requirement for a cold water storage tank within the property.
+The shower room, re-fitted in the past, is equipped with white three piece sanitary fittings, including a wheelchair accessible shower cubicle, with mixer shower unit.
+The area below the shower was unseen.
 Leakage can often occur around sanitary fittings causing deterioration to concealed areas which may only become apparent once the fittings are removed.